 The pronunciation is completely regular. “g” is always pronounced as in “get”.
 Vowels are always pronounced as in “put”, “get”, “fit”, “car” and “hot”.
 So, for example, “be”, as a number, is pronounced as the first two letters in “bed”, “fi” as the first two letters in “fit” and “no” as the first two letters in “not”.

 Symbols for compound numbers contain all symbols of its prime components with an appropriate symbol for their power.
-The symbols are not created completely regularly, but if you follow the rule that the power of a prime is always (with an exception for rel) in the bottom of its symbol, you will find, there’s usually only one natural way to put the symbols into a contiguous larger symbol.
+The symbols are not created completely regularly, but if you follow the rule that the power of a prime is always (with an exception of rel) at the bottom of its symbol, you will find there’s usually only one natural way to put the symbols into a contiguous larger symbol.
 All numbers from 0 to 60 are:

-If we want follow the traditional way to call larger numbers, that is “digit order digit order” (as in “three thousand seven hundred”), we have to create names also for the orders, that is, 60, 3600, …, or 10, 100, … in base 60.
+If we want follow the traditional way to call larger numbers, that is “digit order digit order” (as in “three thousand seven hundred”), we have to create names also for the orders, that is, 60, 3600, etc. (the equivalent of 10, 100, etc. in our new base).
 I’ve chosen the following names:

 All consonants use different manners of articulation (nasal, fricative, sibilant, voiceless plosive, and voiced plosive) and the position of articulation is order from front to back (bilabial, labiodental, alveolar and velar).
 They also don’t collide with the letter denoting powers of primes.
 The letter “y” in is pronounced the same way as in the English word “my”.

 Numbers above 60 follow completely regularly the form “digit order digit order…”.
-If the first or last digit is 1, it can be dropped, so, for example, myno, mytu and myre is sixty one, sixty two and sixty three.
+If the first digit is 1 or the last digit is 0, it can be dropped, so, for example, myno, mytu and myre is sixty one, sixty two and sixty three.
 Tumy is one hundred twenty, tumyse is one hundred twenty seven etc. (for example = tufyremyfi = seven thousand three hundred eighty five).